Galina-Simashchenko/rsschool-cv/cv.md

 ***Telegram:*** @GalinaSi22

 ## Briefly About Myself
+I am 29 years old.
 She worked as a preschool teacher for 9 years.
 Now I want to learn a new profession in the IT field and achieve success.
 Still newbie in this area.
 I am currently taking courses from The Polling Scopes community stage 0

 ## English